swirlai/swirl-search/docs/Developer-Guide.md

 ## Work with JSON Endpoints

- If using a browser with Swirl API endpoints, including the URLs in this guide, we recommend turning off any browser prefetch, to avoid creating multiple objects using Swirl's `?q=` and `?qs=` parameters.
+ If using a browser with SWIRL API endpoints, including the URLs in this guide, we recommend turning off any browser prefetch, to avoid creating multiple objects using SWIRL's `?q=` and `?qs=` parameters.

 * [Turn off Chrome prediction service](https://www.ghacks.net/2019/04/23/missing-chromes-use-a-prediction-service-setting/)
 * [Turn off Safari prefetch](https://stackoverflow.com/questions/29214246/how-to-turn-off-safaris-prefetch-feature)